 Social Enrichment Opportunities/Education with Character

--The KS3 Reading Club “A Novel Bunch” allows students to join together and discuss literature, alongside participating in group reading of novels from a range of genres.
+-The KS3 Reading Club “A Novel Bunch” allows students to join and discuss literature, alongside participating in group reading of novels from a range of genres.

 -Enrichment Days offering students the opportunities to meet people from various educational, employment and social backgrounds.
 Students also get the opportunity to work together, with different groups to ‘class sets’, improving team building skills, confidence and problem solving